Policies & Procedures

 Expedited Review of Research

-Expedited review is a method of review permitted by the federal regulations at 45 CFR 46.110 for certain types of non-exempt research involving no more than minimal risk, or for minor changes in approved research.
-While the language used by the federal regulations might appear to involve a swift review, the federal definition of expedited is a process of review which is performed outside of a convened meeting of the Institutional Review Board (IRB).
+Expedited review is a method of human subject research review permitted by the federal regulations at 45 CFR 46.110 for certain types of non-exempt research involving no more than minimal risk, or for minor changes in approved research.
+It is a process of review which is performed outside of a convened monthly meeting of the Institutional Review Board (IRB).

 Expedited Review Categories – A Regulatory List

 The most frequently used categories are 5, 6, 7, and 8.